 Dark-eyed Juncos are in the sparrow family.

-So their size is similar, but they are way prettier than your average sparrow!
+Although their size is similar, they are way prettier than your average sparrow!
 That is just my opinion, of course! 🙂

 I hope you enjoyed reading these fun and exciting facts about Juncos!